overleaf/toolkit/doc/quick-start-guide.md

 ## Prerequisites

-The overleaf toolkit depends on the following programs:
+The Overleaf Toolkit depends on the following programs:

 - bash
 - docker